-- Prevent individuals from entering an area where the active shooter may be

-- Keep your hands visible

-- Follow the instructions of any police officers

-- Do not attempt to move wounded people

-- Call 911 when you are safe

-- 2. HIDE

 - If evacuation is not possible, find a place to hide where the active shooter is less likely to find you.
-Your hiding place should:

-- o Be out of the active shooter's view

-- Provide protection if shots are fired in your direction (i.e., an office with a closed and locked door)

-- Not trap you or restrict your options for movement To prevent an active shooter from entering your hiding place:
+Your hiding place should: - Be out of the active shooter's view - Provide protection if shots are fired in your direction (i.e., an office with a closed and locked door) - Not trap you or restrict your options for movement To prevent an active shooter from entering your hiding place:

-- o Lock the door
+- Lock the door

 - Blockade the door with heavy furniture

 - If the active shooter is nearby:

 - Lock the door

 - Silence your cell phone and/or pager

 - Turn off any source of noise (i.e., radios, televisions)

 - Hide behind large items (i.e., cabinets, desks)

 - Remain quiet

 - If evacuation and hiding out are not possible:

 - o Remain calm

 - Dial 911, if possible, to alert police to the active shooter's location

 - If you cannot speak, leave the line open and allow the dispatcher to listen

-- 3. FIGHT
+3. FIGHT

-- As a last resort, and only when your life is in imminent danger, attempt to disrupt and/or incapacitate the active shooter by:

-- Acting as aggressively as possible against him/her

-- Throwing items and improvising weapons
+- As a last resort, and only when your life is in imminent danger, attempt to disrupt and/or incapacitate the active shooter by: - Acting as aggressively as possible against him/her - Throwing items and improvising weapons - Yelling - Committing to your actions - Some descriptions and content on Run.

-- Yelling

-- Committing to your actions

-- Some descriptions and content on Run.
 Hide.
 Fight. are taken directly from the Department of Homeland Security for how to properly respond in an active shooter or attacker situation.
-Read the full DHS text.

-- More information including a training video, please visit the Sharknet Safety site.

-- Fire If the fire alarm goes off while you are in one of the buildings, exit immediately from the closest emergency exit and proceed to the school's emergency assembly point in UN Plaza.

-- Earthquake Stay away from windows, shelves, cabinets, outside doors, or anything hanging from the ceiling that could fall on you.
+Read the full DHS text. - o More information including a training video, please visit the Sharknet Safety site. - Fire If the fire alarm goes off while you are in one of the buildings, exit immediately from the closest emergency exit and proceed to the school's emergency assembly point in UN Plaza. - Earthquake Stay away from windows, shelves, cabinets, outside doors, or anything hanging from the ceiling that could fall on you.
 Stand next to an inside wall, within a doorframe, or get under a sturdy piece of furniture.
 Wait until shaking stops before evacuating.
-Don't use elevators. - Power Outage - Stay where you are and wait for instructions. - Bomb Threat - If an evacuation is necessitated by a bomb threat, a designated official will notify you.
+Don't use elevators. - Power Outage Stay where you are and wait for instructions. - Bomb Threat If an evacuation is necessitated by a bomb threat, a designated official will notify you.
 Exit from the closest emergency exit and proceed to the school's assembly point in UN Plaza.